-This pack contains five posters that illustrate different ways of using cohesive devices in writing.
+This classroom display pack contains five posters that illustrate different ways of using cohesive devices in writing.

 Each poster uses an exciting fantasy image accompanied by text boxes or word balloons, which include examples of cohesive devices in writing inspired by the picture.

-Blank balloon templates enable you to add the children’s own ideas.
+Blank balloon templates enable you to add the children’s own ideas to a working wall.

 The teaching points covered in this pack are:

 - adverbials of time